RicoBrase/Memes/README.md

 ![CC0 public domain](https://licensebuttons.net/p/zero/1.0/88x31.png)

-All images in this repository are public domain and can be used without any limitation by anybody.
+All images in this repository are public domain/CC0 and can be used without any limitation by anybody.

 ## Background